flass/genomescans/README.md

 It provides means to dissect the phylotype/haplotype structure of a genomic dataset per gene locus, to perform genome-wide sliding-window scans for the detection of hotspots of local LD, .

 This software suite and underlying methods were describedwas used in the following paper:
-**Lassalle, F. et al. (2016) Islands of linkage in an ocean of pervasive recombination reveals two-speed evolution of human cytomegalovirus genomes. _Virus Evolution_ 2 (1), vew017.[doi:10.1093/ve/vew017](http://dx.doi.org/10.1093/ve/vew017).**
+**Lassalle, F. et al. (2016) Islands of linkage in an ocean of pervasive recombination reveals two-speed evolution of human cytomegalovirus genomes. _Virus Evolution_ 2 (1), vew017. [doi:10.1093/ve/vew017](http://dx.doi.org/10.1093/ve/vew017).**
 Please cite this paper if using any of the software below.

+## Bipartition profiling:
-## Bipartition profiling: searching for long-range LD between genes from bayesian phylogenetic tree samples
+## searching for long-range LD between genes from bayesian phylogenetic tree samples

 The **bayesbipartprofile** suite intends to explore the local phylogenetic structure within genomes of recombining species.
 It reconstructs haplotypes spanning genome regions, looking for any conserved phylogenetetic relationships between variable sets of strains/species/isolates across loci.
-From a dataset of bayesian samples of gene trees, the [bayesbipartprofile.py] script generates a database of bipartiations and search for similarities between them. (parser last tested and working on ouput from MrBayes 3.2.2)
+From a dataset of bayesian samples of gene trees, the [bayesbipartprofile.py] script generates a database of bipartiations and searches for similarities between them. (parser last tested and working on ouput from MrBayes 3.2.2)

 Then, the [bayesbipartprofile.r] script builds matrices of bipartition support (two metrics are reported: posterior probability and compatibility score) across loci to detect conserved tracks of clonal phylogenetic structure, i.e. haplotypes, and provide text table and graphic output.
 This includes a map of phylogenetic haplotypes, and heatmaps of split profile correlation matrices, that provide a direct insight into linkage disequilibrium (LD) between genes, i.e. *long-range LD*.